Synnovis: Ransomware attack

+Criticism

 NHS overcharging

 Internal documents leaked to Corporate Watch in August 2014 indicate that the company overcharged the NHS for diagnostic tests.
-A 2013 internal audit by Guy's into three of the 15 laboratories run by Viapath found its invoicing and billing systems were “unreliable” and contained “material inaccuracies”, amounting to an overcharge of £283,561 over a sample three-month period.
+A 2013 internal audit by Guy's into three of the 15 laboratories run by Viapath found its invoicing and billing systems were "unreliable" and contained "material inaccuracies", amounting to an overcharge of £283,561 over a sample three-month period.
 A variety of complaints by clinicians were recorded, centring on a policy of employing staff who were less experienced and less expensive.
-In a review of its first four years, marked “strictly confidential”, Chief Executive Richard Jones admitted that it had “achieved much less than hoped” and that “initial attempts at transformation were badly handled and ended up costing money rather than saving it”.
+In a review of its first four years, marked "strictly confidential", Chief Executive Richard Jones admitted that it had "achieved much less than hoped" and that "initial attempts at transformation were badly handled and ended up costing money rather than saving it".

+Inaccurate and delayed results

+In 2025 there was criticism of the public-private partnership Synnovis for delivering unreliable results in their £2 billion contract to deliver blood-testing services for NHS hospitals and GPs.
+Inaccurate results, even though sometimes flagged as inaccurate, led to patients being referred to hospital for unnecessary further tests and diagnosis as a precaution.
+A GP said anonymously to the BBC "It would [previously] never cross our minds that a blood test might not be reliable.
+This is now an everyday concern. ...
+The current problems with Synnovis are nothing short of a national scandal".
+There were also delays that prevented timely tests being carried out.
+The problems do not stem from the June 2024 cyber-attack—Synnovis apologised for a backlog of 70,000 test results earlier in 2024.